GongWenwuu/TD-course/README.md

 # TD-course
-Introduction to Tensor Decompositions and their Applications Laboratory Class Material
+Introduction to Tensor Decompositions and their Applications; Laboratory Class Material